CubicLabs Vehicle Test, Measurement, and Telematics Equipment

 J1939 Message Formatting

-All J1939 CAN messaging for the Oil Soot Sensor is performed using the SenseNet™ J1939 standard protocol stack.
+All J1939 CAN messaging for the Oil Soot Sensor is performed using the SenseNET J1939 standard protocol stack.
 Data report rate and messaging format is fully customizable.

 FLASH Firmware Updates

-Oil Soot Sensor application firmware is fully programmable in circuit, without having to replace chips or remove the SenseNet™ from it’s sealed enclosure.
+Oil Soot Sensor application firmware is fully programmable in circuit, without having to replace chips or remove the SenseNET from it’s sealed enclosure.

-All Vehicle systems are monitored and diagnosable using a dedicated SenseNet™ configured as a J1939 diagnostic access point.
+All Vehicle systems are monitored and diagnosable using a dedicated SenseNET configured as a J1939 diagnostic access point.

-SenseNet™ provides a built-in J1939 CAN network to 802.11b wireless bridge.
+SenseNET provides a built-in J1939 CAN network to 802.11b/g wireless bridge.
 This allows for monitoring of any system network packets without having to physically connect to the J1939 network.
-Additionally, CAN packets may also originate from data received by the wireless bridge from any authorized node on the 802.11b wireless network.
+Additionally, CAN packets may also originate from data received by the wireless bridge from any authorized node on the 802.11b/g wireless network.

 Networked Radio Control

-The primary interface between the SenseNet™ based Asset Network Diagnostic Interface (ANDI) is an 802.11b (WiFi) digital radio port built in to SenseNet™.
-For security purposes the wireless network module may be enabled or disabled via J1939 CAN network commands or an actuator switch provided for physical control of 802.11b radio functionality.
+The primary interface with the SenseNET is an 802.11b/g (WiFi) digital radio port built in to SenseNET.
+For security purposes the wireless network module may be enabled or disabled via J1939 CAN network commands or an actuator switch provided for physical control of 802.11b/g radio functionality.

 RS-232 & USB Interface